kebman/wormholeCypher/README.md

 ## To Do

-1. Write code to parse pasted bookmark-data
+1. Write code to parse pasted bookmark-data from EVE Online
 2. Write code that generate the Cypher commands, and print them out

 The current app can already parse pasted signature-data and save it into a simple array of objects.

+## Done

+Cypher testing in Neo4j, and basic data modelling.

+Written code to parse probe scanner signature data from EVE Online.

 ## App Installation